skip to main content

 Awe.

-The latest happened during our trip home from VT.
-We stopped in DC for some touristing and managed to visit the Steven F. Udvar-Hazy Center where Space Shuttle Discovery is on display.
+For example, during our trip home from VT a couple years ago we stopped in DC for some touristing and managed to visit the Steven F. Udvar-Hazy Center where Space Shuttle Discovery is on display.
 The size, the engineering, the…everything…caught me completely off guard.
 In the middle of my effort to comprehend what I was seeing, my wife noticed and snapped this picture.

 photo of me with the space shuttle